-Alberto Savoia explains how pretotyping, a method for deciding whether or not to pursue a new idea, can save companies millions by bringing the right products to market, like Twitter, and avoiding disasters, like Google Wave.
+Alberto Savoia, founder of Pretotype Labs and former Google innovation executive, says pretotyping – a method for deciding whether or not to pursue a new idea – can save companies millions by helping them avoid costly flops and get the right products to market

 Innovation is all the rage these days, with companies and contributors racing to rock the market with the ‘next big thing.’
 Unfortunately, most new products and innovations fail – not because they are poorly executed but because the idea wasn’t the right idea.

-SAP.info sat down with Savoia in Silicon Valley earlier this month for a lively Q&A. Savoia explains why a seemingly great idea goes bust while an outright crazy one makes bank, and argues that pretotyping, often seen as a ‘just a start-up thing,’ is relevant to big business.
+I sat down with Savoia in Silicon Valley earlier this month for a lively Q&A. Savoia explains why a seemingly great idea goes bust while an outright crazy one makes bank, and argues that pretotyping, often seen as a ‘just a start-up thing,’ is relevant to companies of all sizes.

 Alberto Savoia: I’ve had the good fortune of being an early employee of two companies that went on to become industry giants – Google and Sun Microsystems – but in my heart of hearts, I’m an entrepreneur.
-After my first stint at Google from 2001-2002, I had two successful startups (Velogic, Inc. and Agitar Inc.).
-Then I had another start-up.
+After my first stint at Google from 2001-2002, I had a successful start-up.
+Then I had (a second) start-up.
 We felt we were doing everything right.
 We raised a sufficient amount of money, had great people.
-Everything should have gone perfectly, but when we launched the product, not enough people wanted it; it wasn’t successful.
+Everything should have gone perfectly, but when we launched the product, not enough people wanted it and wasn’t successful.
 I asked myself, what went wrong here?
-I came back to Google (in 2008) with the intention of studying failure: Why is it that eight out of ten start-ups fail?
+I went back to Google (in 2008) with the intention of studying failure: Why is it that eight out of ten start-ups fail?
 Why do 80 percent of new product introductions flop?
-Why is there so little innovation that is successful?
-In investigating those questions, I came up with the concept of pretotyping.

 Make sure you’re building the right ‘it’ before you build ‘it’ right.
 This doesn’t just apply to technology; ‘it’ could be anything.
 If you’re an author, before you write a book you want to make sure there’s a market for it.